In This Section

 Each candidate may be expected to have their employer approval and support to travel to two meetings a year.
 Committee terms are for one year but may be renewed up to three consecutive years.
 Committee terms are for one year but may be renewed up to three consecutive years.

-If you have any questions, please contact Emily Springer at email@example.com.
+If you have any questions, please contact Angie Lander at firstname.lastname@example.org.

 Adaptive Structures Technical Committee

 Scope: Autonomous structural systems which incorporate sensors, processor, and actuators to enable adaptation to changing environmental conditions, thereby enhancing safety, stability, vibration damping, acoustic noise suppression, aerodynamic performance and optimization, pointing accuracy, load redistribution, damage response, structural integrity, etc.

 Design Engineering Technical Committee

 Scope: To promote the development and dissemination of design technologies to assist the design engineer in creating and defining practical aerospace products.

 Scope: Prime objective is the systematic application of materials to aerospace, astronautic, missile systems, and support systems, includes interest in an interdisciplinary approach to the development, testing, and evaluation of conventional and custom-designed materials coupled with fabrication and process technology including necessary quality control measures required for manufacture and systems application.

 Scope: To provide an AIAA forum for those active in development, application, and teaching of a formal design methodology based on the integration of disciplinary analyses and sensitivity analyses, optimization, and artificial intelligence, applicable at all stages of the multidisciplinary design of aerospace systems.